LeanKit-Labs/lux.js/README.md

 ## Dependencies

-* [ReactJS](http://facebook.github.io/react/) (NOTE: ReactJS is a *peer dependency*.
-You will need to make sure you include it in your project's dependencies.)
 * [postal](https://github.com/postaljs/postal.js)
 * [machina](https://github.com/ifandelse/machina.js)
 * [babel polyfill](https://babeljs.io/docs/usage/polyfill/) lux is written in ES6 and then transpiled to ES5, so you need to include the babel polyfill either in your build, or on your page(s) before lux is loaded.
 (The polyfill is necessary because lux uses generator functions.) babel is a peer dependency of lux.

+### Optional Dependencies

+* [ReactJS](http://facebook.github.io/react/) – The `lux.reactMixin` mixins are made to work with React.
+Lux only needs a reference to React if you plan on using `lux.component` and `lux.controllerView` methods.
+In that case, calling `lux.initReact( React )` will allow those methods to work with your version of React.

 >NOTE: If you're using bower, you will need to grab the babel polyfill and include it manually.
 If you're using npm, you will need to `npm install babel` in your project.